Heapsort

 2 0 7 4

-When you get to the end of the floor, go to the floor above and drop everything there if you can.
+When you reach the end of the floor, go to the floor above and drop everything there if you can.

-The result is a data structure – a heap (heap), namely max heap, because at the top is the largest element:
+The result will be a data structure – a heap, namely a max heap, since the largest element is at the top:

 ⠀⠀9